 In August 2020, the Commission began meeting twice each month.
 In December, the Commission requested an extension of the February 1, 2021 deadline for submitting the Commission's report to the BOS to March 1 and that request was granted.
-The Commission held its final public hearing on February 4, 2021.
+The Commission held its final public hearing on February 4, 2021 and met on February 18, 2021 to discuss the comments received at that hearing.
+This report incorporates changes made by the Commission resulting from public comments.